jose99fdp/r136/docs/README.md

 # yandaai AI

-yandaai is a dynamic Artificial Intelligence Automation Platform engineered to orchestrate efficient AI instruction management and task execution across a multitude of providers.
+Yanda AI is a dynamic Artificial Intelligence Automation Platform engineered to orchestrate efficient AI instruction management and task execution across a multitude of providers.
 Our solution infuses adaptive memory handling with a broad spectrum of commands to enhance AI's understanding and responsiveness, leading to improved task completion.
 The platform's smart features, like Smart Instruct and Smart Chat, seamlessly integrate web search, planning strategies, and conversation continuity, transforming the interaction between users and AI.
 By leveraging a powerful plugin system that includes web browsing and command execution, yandaai stands as a versatile bridge between AI models and users.
 With an expanding roster of AI providers, code evaluation capabilities, comprehensive chain management, and platform interoperability, yandaai is consistently evolving to drive a multitude of applications, affirming its place at the forefront of AI technology.

-Embracing the spirit of extremity in every facet of life, we introduce yandaai.
+Embracing the spirit of extremity in every facet of life, we introduce Yanda AI.
 This advanced AI Automation Platform is our bold step towards the realization of Artificial General Intelligence (AGI).
-Seamlessly orchestrating instruction management and executing complex tasks across diverse AI providers, yandaai combines adaptive memory, smart features, and a versatile plugin system to maximize AI potential.
+Seamlessly orchestrating instruction management and executing complex tasks across diverse AI providers, Yanda AI combines adaptive memory, smart features, and a versatile plugin system to maximize AI potential.
 With our unwavering commitment to innovation, we're dedicated to pushing the boundaries of AI and bringing AGI closer to reality.

 ## Table of Contents 📖